hzhang01/udemy-asp.net-docker/README.md

 If you don't have Postman, the API testing tool, please download it.
 After you open a new tab in Postman, write `http://localhost:5001/api/Pic/1` if your localhost port is 5001, if not just change it to your port number.
 If Postman return a handshake problem, change the `http` to `https`.

+## 3.17 CatalogController

+Create a file called [CatalogController](./src/Services/Controller/CatalogController.cs) inside the Controller folder and configure the route to `api/Catalog`.
+We need an instance of the CatalogContext in this class so we create a private read-only variable.
+If your `CatalogContext` keyword has an reference issues you could add `using ProductCatalogApi.Data` in your package import section.

+We also need our ProductCatalogApi URL in this class so we need update the url inside appsettings.json.
+Inside the appsettings.json add `"ExternalCatalogBaseUrl": "http://localhost:5000"`.
+Furthermore, we sould also need to make some changes inside the launchSettings.json.
+Inside launch Setting change the 'applicationUrl' user 'iisSetting' to `"http://localhost:5000"`.
+If you have a key/value pair under 'profiles' called 'launchUrl' chang the value to `api/Catalog/items`, otherwise just add this key/pair value.
+Change the 'launchUrl' for 'ProductCatalogApi' object to `api/Catalog/items` as well.
+Your final settings should look something like this: [appsettings.json](./src/Services/ProductCatalogApi/appsettings.json) and [launchSettings.json](./src/Services/ProductCatalogApi/Properties/launchSettings.json).

+Now we want to use those urls in our CatalogController class.
+The recommended way of doing this is to convert the settings inside appsettings.json into strongly-typed variables inside a class we would call CatalogSettings.cs in the root of the project.
+In order to make this work, we should also configure our newly created class inside Startup.cs.

+Now inside our CatalogController class we can create a private ready-only variable of CatalogSettings.
+Any properties you have defined inside the CatalogSettings class you can now use them in this class.

+We also need to turn off CatalogContext tracking to increase speed of processing.
+Now can create 2 action methods for getting catalog types and brands.
+We should also set action type of `[HttpGet]` and route to `[Route("[action]")]`.
+The action is a replacement token, it will be replaced by the request method.